July 16, 2022

 What is the best CMMS software available?
 Obviously, we’re biased when we name MaintainX as the top CMMS platform.
 However, we would be remiss to say other vendors aren’t worth exploring.

 Put simply, most CMMS options are antiquated.
 The following options are your best bet in terms of usability, modernity, and depth of features.
-Each platform includes everything you need to create, assign, and track work orders and maintenance; execute preventive maintenance programs; document Standard Operating Procedures (SOPs); manage inventory; maintain asset logs; track work requests and maintenance requests; create invoices; configure API integrations, and report KPIs.
+Most of these platforms include everything you need to create, assign, and track work orders and maintenance; execute preventive maintenance programs; document Standard Operating Procedures (SOPs); manage inventory; maintain asset logs; track work requests and maintenance requests; create invoices; configure API integrations, and report KPIs.
+So what is the best CMMS Software?

 1. MaintainX

-MaintainX is the world’s first CMMS platform designed with real-time chat.
-Operational managers, maintenance technicians, and key stakeholders can instant message one another directly within the app’s work orders.
+Not surprisingly, MaintainX is the world’s first CMMS platform designed with real-time chat.
+In other words, operational managers, maintenance technicians, and key stakeholders can instant message one another directly within the app’s work orders.

 From day one, we designed MaintainX specifically for smartphone use.
 Comparatively, the majority of CMMS providers adapted their software for mobile devices from complex desktop-based legacy systems.
 Translation: These adapted CMMS programs aren’t always user-friendly.

-However, the most compelling draw for MaintainX is the abundance of features included within the app’s freemium plan, making the software accessible for SMBs and large corporations alike.
+However, the most compelling draw for MaintainX is the abundance of features included within the app’s freemium plan, making the software accessible for SMBs and large corporations.
 We’ve proudly garnered hundreds of positive reviews from customers in both the Apple App and Google Play stores.

 Noteworthy Features:

-• Generous Free Plan: Includes unlimited work orders, team messages, assets/locations, and Web/mobile access; five work orders with photos per month; two work orders with forms per month; and one month’s worth of reporting analytics (decide if it’s useful enough to upgrade).
+• Generous Free Plan: Includes unlimited work orders, team messages, assets/locations, and Web/mobile access; five work orders with photos per month; two work orders with forms per month; and one month’s worth of reporting analytics (ability to test with your team to decide if it’s useful enough to upgrade).

 • Instant Messaging: Segment chat conversations by individuals, groups, departments, topics, and more.